 Safeguarding and promoting the welfare of children and young people is everyone's responsibility.
 Everyone who comes into contact with children, their families and carers has a role to play in safeguarding them and promoting their welfare.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child.
+In order to fulfil this responsibility effectively, all professionals should September 2024